-The Aboriginal Land SEPP provides for the preparation and publication of development delivery plans that apply to certain land owned by Local Aboriginal Land Councils (LALCs).
-Development delivery plans promote strategic and independent planning decisions for LALCs, and consider regional strategic plans as well as the LALC's community, land and business priorities.
+The SEPP provides for the preparation and publication of development delivery plans which are approved by the Minister.
+Development delivery plans promote strategic and independent planning decisions for ALCs, and consider regional strategic plans as well as the ALC's community, land and business priorities.

-LALCs are encouraged to work with councils to progress planning proposals for their land before going through a review process.
+ALCs are encouraged to work with councils to progress planning proposals for their land before going through a review process.

-There are two administrative review processes available for plan-making on land subject to a development delivery plan.:
+There are two administrative review processes available for plan-making on land subject to a development delivery plan:

-- a. rezoning review - b. independent proposal review
+- a. rezoning review - b. independent proposal review.

-The option for a rezoning review is still retained for LALCs.
-This process is as outlined in Planning Circular PS 18-012.
-Alternatively, LALCs may request an independent proposal review.
+The option for a rezoning review is still retained for ALCs.
+This process is as outlined in Planning Circular PS 22-003.
+Alternatively, ALCs may request an independent proposal review.

-For both review processes, a new strategic merit test and site-specific merit test outlined in this circular will apply to land subject to a development delivery plan or an interim development delivery plan, that is shown in the Aboriginal Land SEPP.
+For both review processes, a new strategic merit test and site-specific merit test outlined in this circular will apply to land subject to a development delivery plan or an interim development delivery plan.